Towards Porting Operating Systems with Program Synthesis: and Language Definition

 Furthermore we must allow assembler labels, which have addresses, but those addresses are not resolved until after programs are compiled and linked and must be treated as abstract.

 \mypara{Notation} We use the following metavariables:

-(Other constructions are referred to with longer names.)
+(Other constructs are referred to with longer names.)

-A number of constructions are lists written out in longhand (with a null case and a cons case) -- these are written out in longhand so that typing and semantic judgments can be applied explicitly to each case, in order to, for example, propaate environment updates correctly.
+A number of constructs are lists (with a null case and a cons case) -- these are written out in longhand so that typing and semantic judgments can be applied explicitly to each case, in order to, for example, propagate environment updates correctly.

 \mypara{Identifiers and Variables} Identifiers are divided syntactically into \NNEW{seven} categories: \begin{itemize} \item \ttmemid are identifiers bound to memory regions, which are second-class. \item \ttfuncid are identifiers bound to functions, which are second-class. \item \ttprocid are identifiers bound to procedures, which are second-class. \item \ttxop are identifiers bound to instructions (``operations''), which are akin to procedures but distinguished from them. \item \tttypeid are identifiers for type aliases, which are bound to base types in declarations. \item \ttxmoduleid are the names of ``modules'', which are used to select among many possible groups of lowering elements. \item Other identifiers \ttx are used for other things, and should be assumed to \emph{not} range over the above elements. \end{itemize} Note that all identifiers live in the same namespace, and rebinding or shadowing them is not allowed.
 All these identifiers can be thought of as variables, in the sense that they are names that stand for other things.
 All of them are immutable once defined, including the ordinary variables \ttx that contain plain values.